You are not broken. You are becoming.

 What we will explore together

-This 5-week experience weaves education, reflection, and practical tools to support you through midlife with clarity and steadiness.
-Each session includes a grounding practice, educational content, reflective time, applied practice, conversation, and Q&A.
+This retreat experience weaves education, reflection, and practical tools to support you through midlife with clarity and steadiness.
+Content includes a grounding practice, evidence-based education, reflective time, applied practice, conversation, and Q&A.

 Intentional Pause | Courageous Parents | Denver CO